elastic/search-ui/ADVANCED.md

 ## SearchBox

-Input element which accepts search terms and triggers a new search.
+Input element which accepts search terms and triggers a new search query.

 ### Example